jividijuvent/zabbix_mqtt-apiv2/README.md

 {$MQTT_PASS} => Mqtt password

-After few moments you can see that items are getting values in Last data page.
+After a few moments, you can see that items are getting values in Last data page.

-I’m still wotking to imporve the template and create this template for other Mqtt versions.
+I’m still working to improve the template and create this template for other Mqtt versions.